9 Introducing Neural Networks

 plot_classification_model_training(model, X, y)

-Whoops!
-This doesn’t look like such an interesting classification model.
+But that doesn’t look like such an interesting or useful classification model.
 In fact, the use of a single linear layer plus cross-entropy loss is equivalent to fitting a logistic regression model, which we’ve already seen.
 To develop a more interesting model, let’s add a hidden layer with nonlinear activation functions, just like we did for regression above.

 class SimpleClassificationNN(nn.Module):